Skip to main content

 Community Climate Investments

 The Climate Protection Program uses a declining limit, or cap, to reduce greenhouse gas emissions from fossil fuels used throughout Oregon.
-This includes emissions from fossil fuels used in transportation, residential, commercial, and industrial settings.
-The program began in 2022 and each year the cap is lowered until greenhouse gas emissions are reduced 90% percent by 2050.
+This includes covered emissions from fossil fuels used in transportation, residential, commercial, and industrial settings.

-Each year DEQ distributes compliance instruments to the fuel suppliers regulated by the program.
+Each year DEQ distributes compliance instruments to the companies regulated by the program.
 The number of compliance instruments distributed by DEQ is equal to that year's cap.
-A compliance instrument allows a fuel supplier to emit one ton of greenhouse gas pollution.
-As the cap declines, DEQ distributes less, and less compliance instruments each year.
+A compliance instrument allows a regulated company to emit one ton of greenhouse gas pollution.
+As the cap declines, DEQ distributes fewer compliance instruments each year.

 Community Climate Investments

-Fuel suppliers, regulated by the CPP, can also choose to use a limited number of Community Climate Investment credits.
-Fuel suppliers can choose to earn CCI credits by contributing funds to DEQ-approved CCI entities.
-The CCI entities then invest those funds in projects that reduce greenhouse gas emissions in Oregon's environmental justice communities.
+Companies regulated by the program can also choose to use a limited number of Community Climate Investment credits.
+Regulated companies can choose to earn these credits by contributing funds to DEQ-approved Community Climate Investment entities.
+These entities will then invest those funds in projects that reduce greenhouse gas emissions in Oregon's environmental justice communities.

 Equity and environmental justice

-Environmental justice community engagement and representation is crucial for ensuring that Community Climate Investments are invested as intended and meeting program goals.
-CCI project priorities are:
+Environmental justice community engagement and representation is crucial for ensuring that Community Climate Investments are invested as intended and meet program goals.
+Project priorities are:

-• Reducing greenhouse gas emissions on average at least one ton per CCI credit
+• Reducing greenhouse gas emissions and on average at least one ton per CCI credit

-• Reducing emissions of other air contaminants, particularly in or near environmental justice communities
+• Reducing emissions of other air pollution, particularly in or near environmental justice communities

 • Promoting public health, environmental, and economic benefits for environmental justice communities